Chanith27/Assembly-Coding/README.md

 # Assembly-Coding

-- I wrote the first assembly code using MASM/TASM and i worked
+- I wrote the first assembly code using MASM/TASM and it worked
 - Started on MIPS and using MARS for the coding
     - Integer ( word )
     - Character ( asciiz )